-Mr. Schoenberger, Mr. Tenney and Dr. Voll are standing for re-election as Directors this year upon the unanimous recommendation of the members of the Nominating Committee and the unanimous approval of the Board of Directors.
-Each nominee has been a member of the Board of Directors since the date indicated below and, except as otherwise noted, each nominee has held his or her present position (or another executive position with the same employer) for more than the past five years.
+Mr. Dalton, Mr. Godfrey and Mr. Moulton are standing for re-election as Directors this year upon the unanimous recommendation of the members of the Nominating and Governance Committee and the unanimous approval of the Board.
+Each nominee has been a member of the Board since the date indicated below and, except as otherwise noted, each nominee has held his or her present position (or another executive position with the same employer) for more than the past ten years.